FAIRmat-NFDI/pynxtools/docs/learn/pynxtools/architecture.md

 `pynx read` creates an `Annotator` visitor and passes it to `NexusFileHandler`.
 The annotator holds a `NexusSchemaResolver` and uses it on every `on_field` / `on_attribute` callback to look up the matching `NexusNode`, then emits documentation, optionality, enumeration values, and inheritance information.

-When an `NXdata` group is encountered, the annotator calls `inspect_nxdata` (from `pynxtools.nexus.nxdata`) once at the group level to detect the primary signal, axis datasets, and convention (v3/v2/v1).
+When an `NXdata` group is encountered, the annotator calls `inspect_nxdata` (from `pynxtools.nexus.nxdata`) once at the group level to detect the primary signal and axis datasets.
+In this process, different versions of the NeXus default plotting conventions (v3/v2/v1) are analyzed.
 The result is cached and used to annotate each field in that group with its NXdata role (`SIGNAL` / `AXIS #N`).
 After the full traversal, the default-plottable chain is also logged via `get_default_plottable`.

 Three operating modes are supported: